Meet Kretschmer Wheat Germ!

 Matthew Kadey, MSc, RD

 Matthew Kadey, MSc, RD, is a nutrition, food and travel writer, chef, recipe developer and accomplished cyclist living in Waterloo, Ontario.
 Among the many magazines that Matt’s articles and photography have appeared in are Men’s Health, Women’s Health, Runner’s World, Vegetarian Times, Bicycling, Men’s Journal, Shape, Prevention, Living Without, Natural Health, Alive, Fit Pregnancy, Health and Muscle and Fitness.
+He received a 2013 James Beard Award for his work in food journalism.

 Matt’s travels include trips to Ethiopia, Syria, Jordan, Ireland, New Zealand, Belize, Thailand, Sri Lanka, Laos, Cambodia and Nicaragua.
 He has traveled many of these lands by bicycle because, he believes,“while points A and B are interesting, it is what’s between them that is really exciting.”